gordonbisnor/jquery.no.frills.carousel/README.md

 The world needs more jQuery carousels, so I'm doing what I can.

 I was using Tiny Carousel, which was serving my needs just fine, but it mysteriously broke on me so I created this.
 It that works for you it's recommended over this.
-It has options, this has none.
+It has options, this has next to none.

 Install
 -------